docupike/docs/docs/en/dev/addon/cmdb-structures.md

 #### Updating existing collections

-Like classes, collections can also reference stock resources of docupike to update its attributes.
+Like classes, collections can also reference stock resources of i-doit up to update its attributes.
 You can use `ref_id`, which is simply the title of the collection.
 You can get a list of all collection's and their ids over the API: `http://my.docupike.cloud/api/v2/collection`

 #### Limitations